Elimination of ammonia

-Ornithine translocase transports ornithine into the mitochondria.
-The Mitochondrial Stage
+- Ornithine translocase transports ornithine into the mitochondria.

-Argininosuccinate synthetase (AS) takes the citrulline formed in the mitochondrial stage, and condenses it with aspartate to form argininosuccinate.
+AS takes the citrulline formed in the mitochondrial stage and condenses it with aspartate to form argininosuccinate.
 This occurs by the formation of an intermediate, citrulline-AMP.

-Argininosuccinate is then broken into arginine and fumarate by argininosuccinate lyase (AL).
-Fumarate is then incorporated into another metabolic cycle, the TCA cycle.
-The TCA cycle can then reform aspartate, which is used by AS.
+Argininosuccinate is then broken into arginine and fumarate by AL. Fumarate is then incorporated into another metabolic cycle, the tricarboxylic acid (TCA) cycle.
+The TCA cycle, which is also known as the citric acid cycle or the Krebs cycle, can then reform aspartate, which is used by AS.

 Arginine is then further broken down into urea and ornithine by arginase.
 Arginine can also be acquired from the diet, and this can also be taken in by the liver cells and broken down into urea and ornithine by arginase.

-Problems can be caused by things such as damage to the liver (cirrhosis) or by an inherited defect in one of the above enzymes.
-In both cases, the level of ammonia rises with the potential consequences listed above.
+Problems can arise as a redsult of damage to the liver (cirrhosis) or by an inherited defect in one of the above enzymes.
+In both cases, the level of ammonia rises with the potential consequences previously detailed.